AbdulghaffarAbed/RESTTraineesApplication/README.md

 # RESTTraineesApplication
-Practical application on spring boot wit REST API, This code include implementation of CRUD operations, JPA, Hibernate where PostgreSQL database used and secure the application using spring security.
+Practical application on spring boot wit REST API, This code include implementation of CRUD operations, Swagger, JPA, Hibernate where PostgreSQL database used, and secure the application using spring security.

 # More Description Details:
 The goal of this application is to deal with REST API and HTTP CRUD methods